PrisonTeam/Prison/docs/prison_docs_013_Prison_Help.md

 If you want to use this format instead of the above file that are sent to paste.helpch.at, then generate the file and you can DM it to either Blue or Madog.
 It's best to ask before sending to confirm we are available to respond to your needs.

-NOTE: Hyperlinks and table of contents will be added to this HTML support document.
+NOTE: Hyperlinks and table of contents will be added to this HTML support document in the near-ish future.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">